KRFOSS/kali-docs/development/custom-chromebook-kernel-image/index.md

 EOF
 ```

-Patch the kernel, in our case, with wireless injection patches.
+Patch the kernel, in our case, with wireless injection patches:

 ```console
 kali@kali:~$ mkdir -p ../patches/